 Both the 32-tooth and 60-tooth blades are computer-balanced for efficiency to reduce vibration and increase the accuracy in every cut.

-What We Like
+What I Like

-What We Don’t Like
+What I Don’t Like

 2. Makita A-93681 10-Inch 80 Tooth Micro Polished Miter saw Blade

-The Makita A-93681 is our editor’s top pick due to its quality.
+The Makita A-93681 is my editor’s top pick due to its quality.
 Makita blades are known for their laser cuts and excellent durability, which is why the A-93681 is no exception.
 The micro-grain carbide teeth on the blade deliver a fine and smooth finish any woodworker would want.

 The rest of the blade is created from tensioned steel professionally crafted material to ensure the perfect cut.
 The ultra-thin kerf is ideal for fine crosscutting on different types of wood, and the 5-degree hook angle plus mirrored finish allows the blade to move through the material with little effort.

-What We Like
+What I Like

-What We Don’t Like
+What I Don’t Like

 3. Concord Blades WCB0538T040HP